phbridge/Redacting-Tool/README.md

 # Description
 This tool will remove all IP address, MAC addresses, Hostnames, Domains, Usernames from various output from Cisco Devices.
 NOTE: All Cisco devices remove passwords already so no functionallity is included for this.
+This script has been tested on output from multiple devices.
+Its suggested to manually check a little when its been run incase any new device formatting is not found/replaced.

+If you find something that is not correctly masked please let me know so that I can update the script to match it in the future.

 # Contacts
 Phil Bridges - phbridge@cisco.com